smitpadmani/Netflix-movie-analysis/README.md

 # Netflix-movie-analysis
-Exploring Netflix movie data and performing exploratory data analysis
+Perform exploratory data analysis to understand more about movies from the 1990s decade.